francoisgeorgy/francoisgeorgy/README.md

 Hi!
 I mainly develop small MIDI applications that run in your browser, and some other miscellaneous tools and experiments.

+Visit https://studiocode.dev/ to view all the applications and tools.

 ### Editors

 - **Meris Enzo** Control your Enzo pedal from your browser.